-As an employer, you must identify hazards at the workplace, and where practicable remove the hazards or minimise the risks from those hazards.
+As a PCBU, you must identify hazards at the workplace, and where practicable remove the hazards or minimise the risks from those hazards.

 Aged care and other residential care facility operations have been identified as essential services during the COVID-19 pandemic.

-Additionally, government directives and WA Health Department advice must be continually monitored for updates to reduce the risks and protect the occupational safety and health of staff.
+Additionally, government directives and WA Health Department advice must be continually monitored for updates to reduce the risks and protect the health and safety of staff.

 Infection control at the highest standards

-Employers are to implement all reasonably practicable control measures to minimise the spread of COVID-19 and protect the safety and health of workers, contractors and others.
-This is a requirement under the Western Australian Occupational Safety and Health Act 1984.
+PCBUs are required to implement all reasonably practicable control measures to minimise the spread of COVID-19 and protect the safety and health of workers, contractors and others.
+This is a requirement under the Western Australian Work Health and Safety Act 2020.

 Where it is not possible for workers who provide direct care to physically distance from residents in a residential or home care setting, the highest possible levels of infection control standards are to be maintained in the facility.